MALE

 G6S Normal by Parentage

 Clover is a beautiful two-tone chamoisee doeling with blue eyes.
 She is very feminine and has a great topline and overall conformation.
 Clover’s pedigree is outstanding on both sides.
 Her dam, Clair, comes from top Nubian herds.
 Indy, her sire, is a purebred Mini Nubian with lineage back to quality, foundation Mini Nubian herds.
 Her udder is amazing…high attachment, good teat size, and good capacity.
-Clover won Grand Champion Mini Nubian Senior Doe at the Hill Country Mini Milkers Texas Two-Step in May 2022.
+Clover is a FINISHED CHAMPION with MDGA Live Shows!

 Tundra is our spectacular buck from out West.
 He brings in a powerhouse pedigree of champs and milk stars.
 He’s got great conformation, and greatly improves his kids!
-Tundra won Reserve Grand Champion Mini Nubian Buckling in the Fall 2020 MDGA Virtual Show!
 Tundra also has his *B – milk star.
-AND…Tundra won Reserve Grand Champion Mini Nubian Senior Buck in the Summer 2021 MDGA Virtual Show!
+AND…Tundra has three Reserve Grand Champion wins in the MDGA Virtual Show!

 Name Origin